-At Like Locals when we promise to help you uncover the most secret spots in a city, we deliver.
+At Like Locals, we promise to help you uncover the most secret spots in a city.
 In part one we gave you a taster of hidden cocktail bars in London where you can enjoy a drink and unwind.
 However, there are still plenty of surprises in store.
 Part two will show you some more obscure and unusual spots to add to your boozey bucket list.

 During the American prohibition, one Mid-Western state stood up against the blanket ban on booze.
 So in honour of this, it’s only right that one of the most secretive London speakeasies bears its name.
 Ok so that’s the Kansas part explained, but where does the Smitty come from.
 Well, this cocktail bar is the creation of a house jazz band, who inspired with the underground hustle, bustle and hedonism of the roaring 1920s.
 The interior is rough, and the irresistibly strong cocktails will have you feeling the same way if you don’t pace yourself.
 This banging cocktail bar is located in the basement of the Off-Broadway cocktail bar in Bethnal Green.
 Booking is advised as this spot is a favourite amongst the city’s locals.